-■ Heather Williams is the director of the Project on Nuclear Issues and a senior fellow in the International Security Program at the Center for Strategic and International Studies (CSIS).
-Prior to joining CSIS, she was a visiting fellow with the Project on Managing the Atom in the Belfer Center for Science and International Affairs at the Harvard Kennedy School and a Stanton Nuclear Security fellow in the Security Studies Program at MIT.
+Heather Williams is the director of the Project on Nuclear Issues and a senior fellow in the International a visiting fellow with the Project on Managing the Atom in the Belfer Center for Science and International at MIT.
 She is an associate fellow at the Royal United Services Institute (RUSI), a senior associate fellow with the European Leadership Network, and a member of the Wilton Park Advisory Council.
-Dr. Williams has a PhD in war studies from King's College London, an MA in security policy studies from the George Washington University, and a BA in international relations and Russian studies from Boston University.
+Dr. Williams has a PhD in war studies from King's College London, an MA in security policy studies from the George Washington